 - BSc (Hons) in Psychology (Royal Holloway, University of London) - 2010

 I have experience of offering long, medium and short term counselling for individuals in private practice since 2015.
 Prior to that I volunteered at a local charity, Nottingham Counselling Service (NCS) from August 2013 to May 2017 - I now volunteer as a Supervisor at NCS.
-As well as working privately as a therapist, I also work at the Wellbeing Clinic in West Bridgford.
-In the past I have also been a counsellor within a community based counselling service.
+In the past I have also worked as a counsellor within a community based counselling service.

 I have additional CPD training in: